smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS_v2.md

 3. **Recent Work Summaries**: Review the most recent 3-5 work summary documents in the docs directory to understand what has been completed recently.

+4. **Infrastructure Reference**: Review this document to be sure code generation "gets it right the first time" `/Users/chris/climate-risk-rag-aws/docs/infrastructure/INFRASTRUCTURE_REFERENCE.md`

 **PROJECT STRUCTURE TO UNDERSTAND:**

 - **Target system Root Directory**: `/Users/chris/climate-risk-rag-aws/` - This is what we're building together and should be the latest versions of everything